logic-star-ai/baxbench/REPORT.md

 #### Lessons Learned

-The results revealed that **more detailed guidance can hurt performance** - my sophisticated system performed worse than generic reminders.
+The results revealed that **more detailed guidance can hurt performance** - my system performed worse than generic reminders.
 This suggests that **prompt complexity has diminishing returns** and that there's an optimal "sweet spot" between too little guidance (baseline vulnerability) and too much guidance (cognitive overload).
 This finding fundamentally shaped my understanding of effective security prompt engineering.

 #### Reflection on Results